RAS-University/robotic-courses/docs/pid.md

 > *This short video explains why the derivative term amplifies high-frequency noise and shows how a low-pass filter on the D path mitigates the problem without sacrificing the useful damping of derivative action.*

 One of the main limitations of the derivative term in PID controllers is its high sensitivity to measurement noise.
-The derivative is, by definition, the slope of the error signal; small high-frequency fluctuations are therefore magnified in the control output, which can lead to “chattering” commands, unnecessary actuator wear, and even loss of closed-loop stability.
+The derivative is, by definition, the slope of the error signal; small high-frequency fluctuations which characterize noise are therefore amplified in the control output, which can lead to erratic commands, unnecessary actuator wear and even loss of closed-loop stability.

 To see where this sensitivity arises in practice, recall that the derivative is commonly computed in discrete time with a finite difference:
 $$